cd1zz/securitycopilot/LogicApps/PaloAltoXSoar/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fcd1zz%2Fsecuritycopilot%2Frefs%2Fheads%2Fmain%2FLogicApps%2FPaloAltoXSoar%2Fazure_deploy.json)

+## Post Deployment

-Ensure you activate your Security Copilot connection by opening it up and making sure there are no errors on the connection.
-You may have to reauthenticate.
+Ensure you activate your Security Copilot connection by opening that block up and making sure there are no errors on the connection.
+You may have to reauthenticate that API connection.

 ### Required Parameters